4-Ingredient Hard Boiled Egg Bento Box

 • Eggs – a great source of protein.
 If you’re on a low-cholesterol or heart-healthy diet, you can scoop out the yolks and only pack the egg whites to decrease the amount of saturated fats in this recipe

-• Apples – offer a naturally sweet “treat” that’s also loaded with fiber and vitamin C
+• Fruits – offer a naturally sweet “treat” that’s also loaded with fiber and vitamin C

 • Peanut butter – healthy fats and a dash of protein